mathLab/PINA/docs/source/index.rst

-    Contact us by email for further information or questions about **PINA**, or suggest pull requests.
+    For further information or questions about **PINA** contact us by email.